When The Toughest

 Where Can You Use Marijuana in Las Vegas?

-- Bars, lounges, and nightclubs (unless licensed as a cannabis consumption lounge)
+• Bars, lounges, and nightclubs unless licensed as a cannabis consumption lounge (NRS 453D.100)

-- Federal property, including national parks and government buildings
+• Federal properties such as national parks and government buildings

-As of January 1, 2024, Nevada law permits cannabis consumption lounges, where adults can legally smoke or vape weed.
-However, these lounges must obtain proper state approval and business licenses.
+As of January 1, 2024, Nevada allows licensed cannabis consumption lounges where adults can legally smoke or vape cannabis products.
+These lounges must obtain proper state and local approval, and availability may vary by jurisdiction (NRS 453D.100).

 Driving Under the Influence of Marijuana

-- First offense: Fines, license suspension, and mandatory drug education.
+• First offense: fines, license suspension, mandatory drug education

-- Second offense: Harsher fines, longer license suspension, and possible jail time.
+• Second offense: increased fines, longer suspension, possible jail time

 Can You Grow Marijuana in Nevada?